cjfiscus/Kmer-it_old/README.md

 1_pipeline.sh samples.txt

 ## TODO
- [] Write this README
+ [ ] Add additional column in test file for identifier
- [] Add additional column in test file for identifier [] Check that all identifers are unique
+ [ ] Check that all identifers are unique
- [] Add in NA check for FTP2
+ [ ] Add in NA check for FTP2
- [] Add assembly step
+ [ ] Add assembly step
- [] Report % aligning to genome
+ [ ] Report % aligning to genome
- [] Move all options to a params file
+ [ ] Move all options to a params file
- [] Write second script to combine samples
+ [ ] Write second script to combine samples